Last updated in October 2014

 There is close cultural and academic exchange between Germany and Uruguay.

-Cooperation between universities, research and cultural institutions looks back on a long tradition.
+There is a long tradition of cooperation between universities, research and cultural institutions in the two countries.
 A German Academic Exchange Service (DAAD) lecturer has been teaching at the University of the Republic’s ((UdelaR) Faculty of Humanities and Education Science since 2013.

 Thanks to its high-profile programme of events, the Goethe Institute in Montevideo, now in its 50th year, is an established and recognised feature of the Uruguayan capital’s cultural scene.
 Its German courses are very well attended and demand is constantly growing.